Walk: Mull of Galloway with a sting in the tail

 Points of interest: Mull of Galloway & Lighthouse; West & East Tarbet beaches; Portankill bay

-Route: Start - tip of Mull of Galloway - lighthouse - West Tarbet via south coast - Belloue via south coast - East Cairngaan - Barracks Bridge - Portankill - East Tarbet via east coast - start via north coast (or road)
+Route: Car park - tip of Mull of Galloway - lighthouse - West Tarbet via south coast - Belloue via south coast - East Cairngaan - Barracks Bridge - Portankill - East Tarbet via east coast - start via north coast (or road)

 Terrain: Often good paths, but faint (and overgrown in late summer) section just beyond West Tarbet.
 Quite a rough route overall.